-- Active transit/pedestrian oriented plaza on the northeast corner of North 21st Avenue and Polk Street, designed to contain public art and a plaza for outdoor theater, musical performances and community activities. - Mixed use structure, eight stories in height, on the corner of North 21st Avenue and Fillmore Street, containing approximately 100 units of affordable housing (financing with Housing Tax Credits from Florida Housing Finance Corp.) and 20,000 square feet of space to be leased by Barry University. - > Service-oriented retail space totaling approximately 10,000 square feet, including train station support offices. - ➤ 200 units of Class "A" luxury rental housing in an eight to ten story structure along North 21st Street and Polk Street. - Train Platform on the either side of the tracks along North 21st Street, serving Virgin Trains (Brightline) and the Tri-Rail Coastal Link passengers. - 400 space parking garage on Polk Street. - ➤ Possible future redevelopment of the Fred Lippman Community Center as a mixed-use structure containing office space and additional residential above a new Community Center facility on the lower floors, which could also replace the existing Lippman Center shuffleboard courts if required.
+- Active plaza on the northeast corner of North 21st Avenue and Polk Street, designed to contain public art and a plaza for outdoor theater, musical performances and community activities. - Mixed use structure, eight stories in height, on the corner of North 21st Avenue and Fillmore Street, containing approximately 100 units of affordable housing (financing with Housing Tax Credits from Florida Housing Finance Corp.) and approximately 12,000 square feet of space to be leased by Barry University. - Service-oriented retail space totaling up to 10,000 square feet. - ➤ 200 units of Class "A" rental housing with a significant workforce housing component (reserved for incomes up to 140% of area median income) in an eight to ten story structure along North 21st Street and Polk Street. - ➤ Parking garage on Polk Street serving both developments with public parking for the Lippman Center and other public uses. - ➤ Possible future redevelopment of the Fred Lippman Community Center as a mixed-use structure containing office space and additional residential above a new Community Center facility on the lower floors, which could also replace the existing Lippman Center shuffleboard courts if required.